fsharp/fslang-design/preview/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

     member _.X = x
     member _.Y = y

-// Can be considerd unmanaged, as long as 'T is unmanaged.
+// Can be considered unmanaged, as long as 'T is unmanaged.
 // Note, that despite constructor having managed argument (obj), it is not used as part of the backing field.
 [<Struct>]
 type MyStructGenericWithUnusedUnmanagedParameter<'T>(x: 'T, y: 'T, z: obj) =